nysportsfan/Gun-Violence-in-the-US/README.md

 Welcome to my very first Capstone Project!

-Here I have attached the relevant components for the project:
+Here I have attached all the relevant components for the project:
 1) Data Wrangling - Collecting, cleaning and transforming the data.
 2) Exploratory Data Analysis - Using data visualization to investigate trends and tell a story.
 3) Inferential Statistics - Observing the correlations between feature and response variables.